 While most of the attention during UConn's struggles has (rightfully) focused on its anemic offense, the Huskies' defense has clearly lagged behind as well.
 As evidenced by both brick-filled Final Four games, UConn's post-season surge last year was built on a foundation of hard-nosed defense.
-And if the Huskies are looking to make a similar turn around this season, the catalyst could come with improved effort at the defensive end.
-No area of team defense has come under more scrutiny than UConn's ability (or lack supposed thereof) to guard the three point shot.
+And if the Huskies are looking to make a similar turnaround this season, the catalyst could come with an improved effort at the defensive end.
+No area of team defense has come under more scrutiny than UConn's ability (or lack supposed thereof) to guard the 3-point shot.

 We can see evidence of this in several statistics.
-The Huskies rarely foul, block a high percentage of their opponents shots and hold their opponents to an extremely low percentage on 2-point shots.
-This season UConn's 24.1% defensive FTA/FGA and 17.5% block% are both 4th in the nation, while their opponents' 39.5 defensive 2p% ranks 3rd.
+The Huskies rarely foul, block a high percentage of their opponents' shots and hold their opponents to an extremely low percentage on 2-point shots.
+This season UConn's 24.1 percent defensive FTA/FGA and 17.5% block% are both fourth in the nation, while their opponents' 39.5 defensive 2-point percentage ranks third.
 (All stats/rankings per Kenpom.com, subscription required.)
 UConn annually ranks near the top nationally in these categories.
-However, over the past 8 seasons, UConn's average rank for opponents' 3-point percentage is 66th.
-This year UConn opponents' have shot 34.8% from the line against them, good for 189th nationally.
+However, over the past eight seasons, UConn's average rank for opponents' 3-point percentage is 66th.
+This year, UConn opponents' have shot 34.8 percent from beyond the arc against them, good for 189th nationally.

-3-point defense is one of the most commonly cited deficiencies amongst writers and fans, particularly after games like the losses to Syracuse and Louisville in which the Orange and Cardinals lit UConn up from downtown, combining to shoot 51.2% from beyond the arc.
+Three-point defense is one of the most commonly cited deficiencies amongst writers and fans, particularly after games like the losses to Syracuse and Louisville in which the Orange and Cardinals lit UConn up from downtown, combining to shoot 51.2 percent from beyond the arc.
 We know UConn's 3-point defense isn't great, even when compared to other seasons.
 But we also know that trading open three-point attempts for open two-point attempts is a purposeful choice based on their defensive strategy.
 So how much is this deficiency costing the Huskies, and are any players or groups of players more culpable than others?
-To answer these questions I broke UConn's 3-point defense down by games.
-(Breakdown after the jump)
+To answer these questions, I broke UConn's 3-point defense down by games.

 This is a chart of how UConn's opponents have fared from 3-point range this season.
 The red line represents their respective 3-point percentages in games against UConn, while the blue line represents their 3-point percentages for the season.
 I also added the green line which is adjusted expected 3-point percentage.
 This is a representation of what the team percentage would have been had each individual shot their season-long percentage against UConn with the same shot selection.
 This is included to check whether or not UConn's difficulty defending the 3 could be explained by giving up too many shots to opponents' best shooters.
 The adjusted expected 3-point percentage line hugged the season average pretty closely, so we can rule out player shot selection as the problem.